-&lt;sup>4 The variable permanent seems to mean two different things in the public and private sectors.
+&lt;sup>5The variable 'permanent' measures different aspects of contracts in the public and private sectors.
 In the public sector, a duly appointed teacher by definition has a job for life, though temporary teachers are occasionally appointed on low pay on an ad hoc basis to fill a vacancy that arises which awaits filling via administrative channels in due course.
 However, in the private school sector, teachers on an indefinite job contract (as opposed to a fixed term, usually annually renewable, contract) consider themselves as 'permanent'.

-&lt;sup>5 Board examinations in India can be taken by an individual either as a regular candidate or 'privately'.
-People following a particular degree or qualification who are enrolled in college or university are called regular candidates but those who take the examination after self-study (and are not enrolled in college or university for routine attendance of lectures or classes) are called private candidates.
-Private candidacy involves little or no interaction with a formal teacher to prepare for examination.
-Working people who wish to enhance their educational qualifications and those with no nearby access to college are more likely to take examinations privately.
-Taking exams 'privately' should not be confused with studying in a private school or college.
+&lt;sup>6Board examinations in India can be taken by an individual either as a regular candidate or 'privately'.
+People following a particular degree or qualification who are enrolled in college or university are called regular candidates but those who take the examination after self-study (and are not enrolled in college or university for routine attendance of lectures or classes) are called